On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

-However, using $\pi_{ABC}(\btheta|\bs_{obs},\varepsilon_{n})$ as a proposal distribution still causes the estimate to be inefficient due to an increasing variance of the importance weights.
-As $n$ increases the proposal is more and more concentrated around $\btheta_{0}$, while $\pi$ does not change.
-Therefore the weight, which is the ratio of $\pi_{ABC}$ and $q_{ABC}$, is increasingly skewed and causes $\Sigma_{IS,n}$ to go to $\infty$.
+However, if we use $\pi_{\rm ABC}(\btheta\mid \bs_{\rm obs},\varepsilon_{n})$ as a proposal distribution, the estimates are still inefficient due to an increasing variance of the importance weights: as $n$ increases the proposal distribution is more and more concentrated around $\btheta_{0}$, while $\pi$ does not change.

-discussed after Theorem \ref{thm:1}, when $\varepsilon_{n}=o(a_{n}^{-1})$, its effect on the bias is negligible.
-However, for any Monte Carlo algorithm making acceptance/rejection through $K(\bv)$, the acceptance probability with this choice of $\varepsilon_{n}$ goes to $0$ as $n\rightarrow\infty$.
-Because in \eqref{eq:accp}, the mechanism simulating the dataset determines that $\bs_{n}-\bs_{obs}$ is $O_{p}(a_{n}^{-1})$ and hence with the negligible $\varepsilon_{n}$, \eqref{eq:accp} will blow-up, making the acceptance probability degenerate.
-In such a case, $N$ needs to increase with $n$ to compensate the decreasing acceptance rate.